 Vertical Space: Most Warehouses Are 40% Empty Air

-The most under-used asset in almost every small warehouse is the space between the top of the racks and the ceiling.
+The most under-used asset in almost every small warehouse we walk is the space between the top of the racks and the ceiling.
 Clear heights of 24 to 32 feet are common in modern distribution buildings, but the rack systems installed in them are often only 12 to 16 feet tall.

-Adding a third or fourth beam level, converting selective rack to double-deep, or installing pushback or drive-in systems are all ways to reclaim vertical space that's already leased and already being paid for.
+Adding a third or fourth beam level, converting selective rack to double-deep, or installing pushback or drive-in systems are all ways we reclaim vertical space that's already leased and already being paid for.
 Each option has trade-offs around selectivity and equipment compatibility, but the economics are almost always favorable when warehouse rents are high and the business is growing.

 Lever 05